 Recording

-Capture browser tests as MP4 video with live panel overlays.
-Minimal dependencies, easy install.
+Capture anything running in Xvfb as MP4 video with live panel overlays.
+Browsers, GUI apps, terminal sessions — anything with a window.
 SDKs for Python, Ruby, Go, TypeScript, Node, and Java.
 Generate interactive HTML reports where clicking a step seeks the video to that exact moment.

 # start display and record recorder start-display recorder start-recording --name login_test # run your test, then stop and download recorder stop-recording recorder download --name login_test -o login_test.mp4